 It will be important to secure a better understanding of the impact of COVID-19 upon Public Health outcomes along with other service areas.
-There is emerging evidence of increases on obesity and smoking along with other key Public Health areas.
+There is emerging evidence of increases in obesity and mental health issues along with other key Public Health areas.
 Over the longer term this will increase demand for preventative and treatment services.